Bonnemine-dev/CandidateMaterials/README.md

 _What do you think should be improved on our product?_

 > Your products are amazing!
 However, I think it would be interesting to make them even more accessible to people who are not familiar with the cloud.
-By improving the user journey and making the interface more intuitive, you could attract a broader audience.
-One suggestion would be to implement a system of tutorial videos for new users.
+By improving the user journey for example, I think it would be useful to implement a series of tutorial videos for new users.
+Sometimes when you are faced with a new product interface, it can be overwhelming to understand where to begin.

 _Why do you want to work for CleverCloud?_

 > I am eager to complete my internship at CleverCloud for several reasons.
-First and foremost, I am convinced that CleverCloud is a company where I can flourish professionally.
-As a French company with fresh ambitions, it would be an incredible opportunity for me to start my career alongside you.
-CleverCloud offers services to both businesses and individuals, making their lives easier, which aligns perfectly with my passion for developing innovative solutions.
-Moreover, I am drawn to the company's culture, which upholds values that are dear to me.
-Moreover, the way the collaborators work appeals to me greatly, and the idea of potentially joining you as an intern next year excites me even more.
+I am convinced that CleverCloud is a company where I can flourish professionally.
+As a French company with fresh ambitions, it would be an incredible opportunity for me to start my career with the CleverCloud team.
+There are not many companies that provide the opportunity to work on a large scope of technologies, especially Open Source software, and provide the support to contribute back to the community.
+I am interested in learning everything there is regarding the technical stack, from backend servers, networking, frameworks to frontend development.
+These are areas where I do not have the opportunity to interact with at great detail, at university in the context of my courses.
+An intership with a company like CleverCloud appears to me as the best way to get to work in these areas.
 I am confident that I have much to learn at CleverCloud and am motivated by the prospect of contributing to your mission.

 <br/><br/>